Kitware/ParaView/Documentation/release/ParaView-6.2.0.md

 Furthermore, when you select the `Track` style proxy, you should see a new `EyeSeparation` property, allowing you to adjust the default (i.e. from `.pvx` or state file) eye separations for each viewer.

+## Unused `Process` element removal from .pvx files

+* In `.pvx` files, the `Process` elements are not used.
+A message warning about their presence has been removed and now `.pvx` files that contain those elements will no longer work.

 ## Save **First Person Camera** controller parameters in VR state files

 The parameters of the **First Person Camera** controller (such as **Mouse Sensitivity X/Y**, **Invert X/Y**, **Move Speed Forward/Right** and **Up Axis**) are now saved in the `.pvvr` file when saving and restoring a VR State.